caoccao/Javet/docs/tutorial/object_converter.rst

 The built-in converter supports bi-directional conversion.
 The sample above shows the way of how to convert Java objects to V8 values.
 The opposite way follows the same pattern.

-Please refer to `source code <../../src/test/java/com/caoccao/javet/interop/converters/TestJavetCustomConverter.java>`_ for detail.
+Please refer to :extsource2:`source code <../../src/test/java/com/caoccao/javet/interop/converters/TestJavetCustomConverter.java>` for detail.